geon/ae/readme.md

 #### Description

 Takes an array of promise generators.
-Runs the promises in parallel, but limited to `numWorkers` "threads" at any time.
+Runs the promise generators in parallel, but limited to `numWorkers` "threads" at any time.
 If any of the generated promises rejects, all workers are canceled, and the resulting promise is rejected with the error of the failed promise.

 Useful when you need to convert a gazillion image files, or any other task you'd like to run in parallel, but that would use too much resources to do *all* at once.